topcoder-platform/lookups-api/README.md

 - LOOKUP_CREATE_TOPIC: the lookup create Kafka topic, default value is 'lookup.notification.create',
 - LOOKUP_UPDATE_TOPIC: the lookup update Kafka topic, default value is 'lookup.notification.update',
 - LOOKUP_DELETE_TOPIC: the lookup delete Kafka topic, default value is 'lookup.notification.delete'
+- MIGRATE_DB.AWS_ACCESS_KEY_ID: The Amazon certificate key to use when connecting to migrate db.
+For local dynamodb you can set fake value.
+- MIGRATE_DB.AWS_SECRET_ACCESS_KEY: The Amazon certificate access key to use when connecting to migrate db.
+For local dynamodb you can set fake value.
+- MIGRATE_DB.AWS_REGION: The Amazon region to use when connecting to migrate db.
+For local dynamodb you can set fake value.
+- MIGRATE_DB.IS_LOCAL_DB: Use local or AWS Amazon DynamoDB to migrate.
+- MIGRATE_DB.DYNAMODB_URL: The local url, if using local Amazon DynamoDB to migrate.
+- MIGRATE_DB.BATCH_COUNT: The batch count of record to migrate.

 Test configuration is at `config/test.js`.
 You don't need to change them.
 The following test parameters can be set in config file or in env variables: